-Each year, about 400 children and adults in the U.S. are struck by lightning while working outside, at sports events, on the beach, mountain climbing, mowing the lawn or during other outdoor activities.
-About 80 people are killed and several hundred more are left to cope with permanent disabilities.
+Lightning kills an average of 49 people in the United States each year, and hundreds more are severely injured.
 Many of these tragedies can be avoided.
 Finishing the game, getting a tan, or completing a work shift are not worth death or crippling injury.

 - All thunderstorms produce lightning and are dangerous.
 Lightning kills more people each year than tornadoes and hurricanes combined.

 - Lightning can strike more than 25 miles (40 km) away from any rainfall.
 Many deaths from lightning occur ahead of the storm because people wait until the last minute before seeking shelter.

 - Lightning can strike well beyond the audible range of thunder.
 If you hear thunder, the thunderstorm is close enough that lightning could strike your location at any moment.

 - Lightning injuries can lead to permanent disabilities or death.
 On average, 20% of strike victims die; 70% of survivors suffer serious long term effects.

 - Look for dark cloud bases and increasing wind.
 Every flash of lightning is dangerous, even the first.
 Head to safety before that first flash.
 If you hear thunder, head to safety!